 - Healthy Ageing – how might AI facilitate targeted, personalised care in older people with multiple co-morbidities and to detect Alzheimer’s disease before symptoms arise?

-Studio Zao collaborated with EAHSN, The Bradfield Centre and Central Working to design and run MedTechBOOST, an intensive one-week venture sprint to develop AI solutions to Mental Health and Healthy Ageing.
+Studio Zao collaborated with EAHSN, The Bradfield Centre and Central Working to design and run MedTechBOOST, an intensive one-week sprint to develop AI solutions to Mental Health and Healthy Ageing.

-We managed the end-to-end programme by recruiting and teaming applicants, selecting speakers, judges and industry leading mentors, preparing and delivering the actual venture sprint content through expert facilitators and trainers on the field.
+We managed the end-to-end programme by recruiting and teaming applicants, selecting speakers, judges and industry leading mentors, preparing and delivering the actual sprint content through expert facilitators and trainers on the field.